synqs/rp_awg/README.md

 ## File overview
 **CLIENT-SIDE (COMPUTER) FILES:**
-- SendFIR.py                 - Python 3 script to send DDS data to RP
+- DDSMulti_Sequencer.py -> Python 3 script to send data to RP
-- VNAScan.py                 - Python 3 script for simultaneous RP VNA
+- MDDS_Test.py -> Python 3 script for testing (here you can configure signal)
-- JSocket.py                 - Python 3 helper library for the preceding codes
+- JSocket.py -> Python 3 helper library for the preceding codes
-- installscript              - Shell script (written for a macOS shell) that sends the necessary files to the RP, turns off unnecessary services, and starts the server
+- installscript -> Shell script (written for a macOS shell) that sends the necessary files to the RP, turns off unnecessary services, and starts the server

 **SERVER-SIDE (RP) FILES:**
-- JSocket.py                 - Same as above, but used on the RP for communication as well.
+- JSocket.py -> Same as above, but used on the RP for communication as well.
-- RPServer.py                - The TCP-IP server that runs on the RP to process requests from the client (computer).
+- RPServer.py -> The TCP-IP server that runs on the RP to process requests from the client (computer).
-- SimonLab_FIRVNA.bit        - This is the .bit file which is the heart of the device, and acts to configure the reconfigurable hardware of the FPGA within the RP.
+- SimonLab_MDDS.bit -> This is the .bit file which is the heart of the device, and acts to configure the reconfigurable hardware of the FPGA within the RP
-- rc.local                   - This is the rc.local file that helps with usage reporting
-- FPGAreporter.py            - This is the pythonscript that performs the usage reporting

 ## SETUP  & TESTING